Knot density

 Hand-tying of knots is a very labour-intensive task.
 An average weaver can tie almost 10,000 knots per day.
 More difficult patterns with an above-average knot density can only be woven by a skillful weaver, thus increasing the production costs even more.
-An average weaver may tie 360 knots per hour (1/10 seconds), while 1200 knots approaches the maximum a skilful weaver can tie per hour.
+An average weaver may tie 360 knots per hour (one every 10 seconds), while 1200 knots approaches the maximum a skilful weaver can tie per hour.